-The TS-7200 uses an Intel 3.3V StrataFlash chip for its on-board Flash resource.
-For the standard 8 Megabyte chip, this is composed of 64 uniform sectors with 128 Kbytes per sector.
-The first sector is reserved for the TS-BOOTROM code.
-The TS-BOOTROM code initializes various internal configuration registers for proper operation for the TS-7200 design and initializes and tests the SDRAM.
-The next 48 sectors (6 Mb) are used for the JFFS2 file system.
-This is a journaling file system that uses wear leveling at the file system level to maximize Flash lifetime.
+The TS-7250 uses a NAND Flash chip for its on-board Flash resource.
+The first 16KB is reserved for the TS-BOOTROM code.
+The TS-BOOTROM code initializes various internal configuration registers for proper operation for the TS-7250 design and initializes and tests the SDRAM.
+The last 3 MB are reserved for the RedBoot ROM monitor, RedBoot FIS (Flash Image System) and RedBoot FCONFIG (Flash config).
+The default shipping Linux kernel is pre-loaded in the FIS and the default boot script and Ethernet MAC address are contained in the FCONFIG.
+You may also use the RedBoot FIS to store and load Flash images that contain eCos applications or other OS/ RTOS bootloaders.
+The rest of the on-board flash is used for the YAFFS2 file system.
+This is a journaling file system that is aware of the wear-out mechanism of the NAND flash and incorporates ECC algorithms at the file system level to maximize Flash lifetime.
 It is also extremely tolerant of power failures during file write sequences.
-The last 1920Kb are reserved for the RedBoot ROM monitor, RedBoot FIS (Flash Image System) and RedBoot FCONFIG (Flash config).
-The default Linux kernel, vmlinux, is pre-loaded in the FIS and the default boot script and Ethernet MAC address are contained in the FCONFIG.
-You may also use the RedBoot FIS to store and load Flash images that contain eCos applications or other OS/RTOS bootloaders.

-The physical address of the Flash chip is 0x6000_0000 through 0x607F_FFFF for the 8 MB chip.
-It is possible to use larger sizes of the Intel Strata Flash than the standard 8MB chip.
-The TS-7200 is designed to accommodate both 16 MB and 32 MB chips.
-Please call Technologic Systems to discuss lead times and current costs for these options.
+The physical address of the Flash chip is 0x6000_0000.
+It is possible to use larger sizes of the NAND Flash than the standard 32 MB chip.
+The TS-7250 is designed to accommodate both 32 MB and 128 MB chips.
+Please call Technologic Systems for larger Flash sizes.